jeremiah-c-leary/vhdl-style-guide/docs/contributing.rst

 Contributing
 ------------

-I welcome any contributions to this project.
+Any contributions to this project are welcomed.
 No matter how small or large.

 There are several ways to contribute: